demonix/CounterCatch/README.md

 Getting started
 ---------------

-To use CounterCatch you must get the latest source code and compile it using Visual Studio 2012.
-Then you can configure CounterCatch.Console.config file (see an example below) and run CounterCatch.Console.exe.
+To use CounterCatch you can download the latest release from [Source Forge] or you can get the latest source code and compile it using Visual Studio 2012.
+Then configure `CounterCatch.Console.config` file (see an example below) and run `CounterCatch.Console.exe`.
 Counter Catch will automatically start to monitoring performance counters.
 To stop it just press Enter on the console.

 Configuration
 ---------------

 Configuration is quite self explanatory, basically you must configure the counters, hosts and observers.
-Here an example of a configuration file (CounterCatch.Console.config):
+Here an example of a configuration file (`CounterCatch.Console.config`):

 	<?xml version="1.0"?>
 	<configuration>